Discrete-Time Integrator

 -

-When the block output returns to the block through the reset port or initial state port, causing an algebraic loop.
+When the block output returns to the block through the reset port or the initial state port, causing an algebraic loop.

 -

-The block defines the output as follows:
+The block defines the output data as follows:

 -

-When the integral is less than or equal to Lower saturation limit, the output is held at Lower saturation limit.
+When the integral is less than or equal to Lower saturation limit, the output signal is held at Lower saturation limit.

 -